Originally published November 9, 2016, updated October 27, 2020 and October 6, 2022.

 Thank a Veteran Cards Free Printable

-- You can download these free printable cards for your own use plus access the entire Organized 31 VIP Library when you sign up for our weekly newsletter.
-You’ll immediately be able to access over 100 free printable resources!
+- You can download these free printable cards for your own use when you sign up for our free weekly newsletter.

-- Print them out.
+- Print the greeting cards out.
 You can use computer paper, but I prefer to use card stock paper because it’s sturdier and makes a nicer presentation as a card.

 - Cut out the 4 cards.